ECSaputra/afconverge/README.md

     - [RERconverge](https://github.com/nclark-lab/RERconverge)

-After cloning this Github repository, add the path to the folder to both the PATH and PYTHONPATH variables:
+After cloning this Github repository to your machine, add the path to the "afconverge"" folder to both the PATH and PYTHONPATH variables:

 ```
 export PATH="/path/to/afconverge:$PATH"
 export PYTHONPATH="/path/to/afconverge$PATH"
 ```

+## Running example analysis